mfkiwl/cli-tui-games/README.md

 - #terminal-gaming:matrix.org
 ### Telegram:
 - https://t.me/cligaming

+## Note

+Games might be still buggy.
+Please, report the bugs :)

 ## License
 **All code and programs in this repository are relased under MIT License.**